isb-cgc/readthedocs/docs/source/sections/BigQueryTableSearchUI.rst

    * **Table ID** - The BigQuery table ID.
    * **Description** - A description of the table, which includes information such as how the data was created, its source, data type, and contents.
    * **Schema** - The schema displays the Field Name, Type, Mode and Field Description for each field in the table.
-   * **Labels** - Labels are table metadata describing the source, data type, reference genome build, status, and access of the table data.
+   * **Labels** - Labels are table metadata describing the source, category, program, data type, reference genome build, status, version and access of the table data.

 **Copy button**